Beginner’s Guide for Rock Painting Supplies

 This post contains affiliate links.

 When I found my first painted rock, I was hooked!
 I wanted to know more about this random act of kindness with painted rocks.
-Of course, my first stop of Pinterest to research this awesome creative outlet.
+Of course, my first stop on Pinterest to research this awesome creative outlet.
 After painting many rocks and sharing them with my fellow neighbors near and far, I wanted to share my guide with the best tips and tools needed for beginner rock painting.
 Rock art is a wonderfully creative way to express ourselves and improve our artistic skills.

 - Look for smooth flat rocks at local public beaches and even buying stones from local garden centers or rock yards.
-I personally, like smooth beach rocks for painting.

 - Fast drying time, and it’s highly resistant to water once your art dries.